cyraxx/amsplugins/README.md

 To publish, you now need to append `?key=` and one of the keys from your `keys` file to your RTMP URL (**not** the stream name!), for example: `rtmp://yourserver/live?key=...`

-If your encoder takes the RTMP URL and the stream name as one combined string, it needs to look like this: `rtmp://yourserver/live?key=.../livestream`
+If your encoder takes the RTMP URL and the stream name as one combined string it will need to look like this: `rtmp://yourserver/live?key=.../livestream`

 **Note:** If you're not using FMLE or Wirecast as your encoder, make sure it uses one of the user-agent strings listed in the plugin's source code (add yours if necessary) so it will be regarded as a publisher by the plugin.
-If, for example, you're using ffmpeg to send an RTMP stream to your server, you need to tell it to use the proper user-agent string like so: `ffmpeg ... -rtmp_flashver FMLE/3.0 -f flv "rtmp://yourserver/live?key=.../livestream"`
+If, for example, you're using ffmpeg to send an RTMP stream to your server you will need to tell it to use the proper user-agent string like so: `ffmpeg ... -rtmp_flashver FMLE/3.0 -f flv "rtmp://yourserver/live?key=.../livestream"`